p-Primary Torsion of the Brauer Group in Characteristic p: Interlude: Representability and Flat Duality Theorem

+To proceed further we now review the representability theorem and Milne's flat duality theorem for surfaces, which we will repeatly use.
 The first result concerns the higher direct images of pushforward for the big fppf site.

 \begin{theorem}[Artin, Bragg, Olsson] Let $f:X\rightarrow Spec(k)$ be a projective finite type scheme over $k$.
 Let $G$ be a finite flat abelian group scheme over $X$.
-Then $R^if_*G$ is representable by a finite type group scheme over $k$. \end{theorem} \emph{Proof:} This is \cite[Corollary 1.4]{BO}; or for $\mu_{p^n}$, \cite[Theorem 4.15]{BO}. $\square$
+Let $R^if_*G$ be the $i$-th fppf-derived pushforward of the sheaf represented by $G$.
+Then $R^if_*G$ is representable by a finite type group scheme over $k$. \end{theorem} \begin{proof} This is proved by Bragg in \cite[Corollary 1.6]{BO}. \end{proof}

 Berthelot showed that the group of $k$-points of $R^if_*\mu_{p^n}$ is exactly the fppf cohomology group $\HH^i_{\fppf}(X,\mu_{p^n})$, see \cite[Corollary 2.10]{Be}.
-As a consequence of this, we may consider the \emph{quasi-algebraic group}, in the terminology of Serre \cite{Se}, associated to $R^if_*\mu_{p^n}$, which is a certain equivalent class of algebraic groups, where two algebraic groups are regarded as isomorphic if they are isomorphic to each other under compositions of relative Frobenii.
+As a consequence of this, we may consider the quasi-algebraic group, (see \cite{Se}), associated to $R^if_*\mu_{p^n}$.
+Recall that, a quasi-algebraic group is an equivalent class of algebraic groups, where two algebraic groups $G_1$ and $G_2$ are regarded as equivalent if and only if there is a homomorphism $G_1\rightarrow G_2$ such that on the value of $k$-points, it induces an bijection $G_1(k)\rightarrow G_2(k)$.
 As a result, the group of $k$-points only depends on this equivalence class.
 The quasi-algebraic group associated to $R^if_*\mu_{p^n}$ is denoted by $\uH^i(X,\mu_{p^n})$.
 In this way, $\HH^i_{\fppf}(X,\mu_{p^n})$ is identified with $\uH^i(X,\mu_{p^n})(k)$, the group of k-points of $\uH^i(X,\mu_{p^n})$.
 The advantage is that the category of quasi-algebraic groups over $k$ is abelian.
 Another way is to consider the associated perfect algebraic groups, and view them as sheaves on the perfect cite (see for example, \cite[Section 2.7]{Be}, or \cite[p.~192]{IR}).

 Since $R^if_*\mu_{p^n}$ is a sheaf annihilated by a power of $p$, by the classification theorem \cite[Proposition 7, p.~10]{Se}, the quasi-algebraic group $\uH ^i(X,\mu_{p^n})$ is an extension of an \'etale group by a connected unipotent group: